Hurricane Season Travel Insurance

 - Can I still buy travel insurance after a tropical storm or hurricane is named?

-- Can I cancel my trip if I’m afraid a storm will hit during my trip?
+- Am I covered to cancel if I’m afraid a storm will hit during my trip?

 - See all 10 FAQs